Valuing a civil engineering firm in the heavy construction industry? Some sector statistics to consider:

 |Average Business Value||$8,167|

-The business valuation results above on the business enterprise value basis.
-That is to say, they include all business tangible and intangible assets and long-term debt, if any.
+Secondly, note the business valuation results above.
+All of them use the business enterprise value basis.
+In other words, they include all business tangible and intangible assets and long-term debt, if any.

 Going beyond the market comps

 If you open a professional business valuation report, you will note that there are multiple methods used.
 Moreover, all business valuation standards such as the USPAP and AICPA SSVS No 1, require that you use all three approaches to business valuation: asset, income, and market.
 So omitting the methods from your analysis is a no-no, unless you have a good reason to do this.More on Valuation